SkiddledGitHub/SkiddledGitHub/README.md

+hi
-professional pascal idiot + linux enjoyer enjoys creating bad spaghetti code in pascal using [lazarus](https://www.lazarus-ide.org/)
+i am an average linux user that enjoys creating bad spaghetti code in pascal using [lazarus](https://www.lazarus-ide.org/).
 discord: SkilledHasBadPC#7964

 operating systems that i use as daily driver: